alexispurslane/embryo-engine/README.md

 ## Core design ideas

-- 📝 **Truly data-driven[^5], with a UNIX and FSF spin**: 100% of game content should be expressible using plain data files and scripts, with only behavior requiring actual scripts and and everything else being declarative.
+- 📝 **Truly data-driven[^5], with a UNIX and FSF spin**: 100% of game content should be expressible using plain data files and scripts, with only actual behavior requiring scripts while everything else is specified as data.
 Game scripts and data should be strictly separate from the game engine, without linking to the engine like a framework or modifying it.
   Moreover, instead of game data and scripts being compiled along with the game engine into a single binary blob for release, the game engine should remain a